UBO Registry in Cyprus compliance

 Various stakeholders have weighed in on the proposed changes:

 • Parliamentary Representatives: MPs from different parties have generally supported the move towards more lenient penalties.
-Averof Neophytou, presiding over the committee, emphasized the need to find a solution that ensures compliance without destroying businesses.
+Also, Averof Neophytou, presiding over the committee, emphasized the need to find a solution that ensures compliance without destroying businesses.

 • Cyprus Bar Association: Representatives have requested a three-month grace period for paying the proposed €250 fine.